Thin-slicing: Blink

-One of the most popular books on thin-slicing is Blink: The Power of Thinking Without Thinking by Malcolm Gladwell.
+One of the most popular books on thin-slicing is Blink: The Power of Thinking Without Thinking by Canadian journalist Malcolm Gladwell.
 In this book, the author describes interesting examples and research which exploit the idea of thin-slicing.

 For example, Gladwell describes how a museum acquired an ancient sculpture, brought to the J. Paul Getty Museum in California, under the name Getty kouros.
 Some art experts observed the sculpture and decided there was something wrong with it, a gut feeling due to the artwork exhibiting all the wrong signs.
 However, under thorough investigation the sculpture was deemed real because of a lack of solid evidence to the contrary.
 The statue's authenticity was later thrown into question due to erroneous assumptions made by one of the researchers who had previously vouched for it.

 Another example in this book explored the work of John Gottman, a well-known marital expert.
 Gladwell describes how within an hour of observing a couple, Gottman can gather with 95% accuracy if the couple will be together within 15 years.
 Gottman's accuracy goes down to 90% if he observes the couples for 15 minutes, supporting the phenomenon of thin-slicing.
+However, the strength of the evidence supporting these claims has been criticized.